The Excel ODDLYIELD function calculates the yield of a security with an odd (short or long) last period.

 |4||=ODDLYIELD( B1, B2, B3, 5%, 99.5, 100, 4 )|

 The above Oddlyield function returns the value 7.36%.

 Note that, in the above example:

-Further details and examples of the Excel Oddlyield function are provided on the Microsoft Office website.
+For further details and examples of the Excel Oddlyield function, see the Microsoft Office website.

 If you get an error from the Oddlyield function, this is likely to be one of the following: